montanafowler/website/_painting-collections/2022-1-jan-paintings.md

   </div>
   </div>
 </div>
-<p>Throughout the creation of this piece, Montana kept exploring creating mints.
+Throughout the creation of this piece, Montana kept exploring creating mints.
 Slightly greener, slightly bluer, slightly lighter, slightly darker...
 This piece's twisting marks with a catalyst wedge palette knife turned into a playful, bright composition.
-When Montana looks at this piece, she sees the layering of leaves as if you're looking at a hedge.
-The highlights come forward while the darks push back, creating a bumpy, layered, turquoise scene. </p>
+When Montana looks at **Minty**, she sees the layering of leaves as if you're looking at a hedge.
+The highlights come forward while the darks push back, creating a bumpy, layered, turquoise scene.

 <!-- Perennial -->
 <div class="container-1">